Physician Leadership Team

 Dr. Ronnie Fass joined MetroHealth in 2012 and is a world-renowned expert in the field of esophageal disorders and gastrointestinal motility.
 In addition to his role as Director of the Division of Gastroenterology and Hepatology, Dr. Fass is the head of the Esophageal and Swallowing Center at MetroHealth.

+In 2021, Dr. Fass was selected to be a Master of the American College of Gastroenterology (ACG).
+The Mastership is awarded to individuals due to their recognized stature and achievement in clinical gastroenterology and teaching, as well as their contributions to the ACG in service, leadership and education.
 Dr. Fass has extensively researched and published many articles in the areas of GERD, (gastro esophageal reflux disease) functional esophageal disorders and Barrett’s esophagus.
 He is board certified in Internal Medicine and Gastroenterology.
 He is a member of the American College of Gastroenterology, the American Neurogastroenterology and Motility Society, and the American Gastroenterological Association.

 Dr. Fass earned his medical degree from Ben-Gurion University in Beer-Sheva, Israel and completed his residency at the University of Arizona Health Sciences Center in Tucson, AZ, where he served as Chief Resident.
 He completed his fellowship at the University of California, Los Angeles.